colinhacks/zod/README.md

 #### Unknown keys

-Zod object schemas allow unknown keys.
+By default Zod object schema strip unknown keys from the output.

-> ⚠️ Before Zod 2 object schema did NOT allow unknown keys by default.
+> ⚠️ Before version 2, Zod did NOT allow unknown keys by default.

 Zod will return